RifatArefin32/Learn_Rails_With_Blog_Project/README.md

 - Create `app/views/blog_posts` directory of all views for blog posts
 - Create `app/views/blog_posts/index.html.erb` index view as we mentioned `index` action while creating the controller
 - Create `test/controllers/blog_posts_controller_test.rb` file to test the blog_posts controller

+## ActiveModel::ForbiddenAttributesError
+This error is raised in Ruby on Rails when we're trying to assign mass parameters that haven't been permitted.
+Rails has strong parameters to prevent mass assignment vulnerabilities, and this error typically occurs when we attempt to pass parameters to a model without explicitly allowing them.

+- To resolve this: Permit the parameters explicitly in our controller.
+For example `params.require(:blog_post).permit(:title, :body)`.
+Here, `:blog_post` is the `key` and `:title` and `:body` are the attributes which are permitted to do the action.